Take 30% Off Your Order + Free Shipping on $50+ • Use Code SAVE30

-This polishing cloth is perfect for removing tarnish from your sterling silver jewelry and for cleaning your rhodium finished sterling silver jewelry.
+This polishing cloth is perfect for removing tarnish from your sterling silver rings and necklaces and for cleaning your rhodium finished sterling silver.

 Sterling silver alone has a value, but the design and intricacy of each piece affect the price accordingly.
 Our goal is to find the best value for your dollar in the pieces that we offer to our customers.